Q (James Bond): John Cleese: 1999 (as "R"), 2002 (as Q)

+John Cleese portrayed "R" in The World Is Not Enough, who then became coded "Q" in the subsequent film Die Another Day.

 In The World Is Not Enough an assistant to Q was introduced, played by John Cleese.
 His real name was never revealed, but he was initially credited as "R" in The World Is Not Enough, stemming from a joke in which Bond asks the elder Q, "If you're Q, does that make him R?"

 Between films, Cleese was still referred to as "R" in the video games 007: The World is Not Enough (2000), 007 Racing (2000) and Agent Under Fire (2001).
 He was officially referred to as "Q" in Die Another Day (2002) following Llewelyn's death in 1999.
 In 2004, Cleese was featured as Q in the video game James Bond 007: Everything or Nothing.

 Much like his predecessor, R is a consummate professional who is frequently annoyed by Bond's cavalier attitude.
 In Die Another Day, Bond at first refers to R as "Quartermaster" but, silently impressed by the gadgets he is given, calls him "Q" at the end of their meeting.
 (The Die Another Day DVD reveals that Bond initially saw R as an 'interloper', only awarding the proper title of 'Q' after R has proven himself.)

 According to an interview on the Die Another Day DVD, Pierce Brosnan was very glad to rename Cleese's character 'Q', rather than 'R', because his native Irish accent made it difficult to pronounce 'R' with a convincing English accent.

 In the 007 video game, James Bond 007: Everything or Nothing, Cleese's Q has an assistant, Miss Nagai, portrayed by Misaki Ito.